-Congratulations to the OT Class of 2015 on a 100% pass rate for first time test takers of the National Board for Certification in Occupational Therapy (NBCOT) certification examination!
+Congratulations to the OT Class of 2016 on a 100% pass rate on the National Board for Certification in Occupational Therapy (NBCOT) certification examination!

 The occupational therapist is the professional-level practitioner who provides services that include evaluating, developing, improving, sustaining, or restoring skills in ADL, IADL, work, school, play, leisure, and social participation as well as lifestyle redesign.

 The Master of Science in Occupational Therapy (MSOT) Program is designed for students who have a baccalaureate degree and are ready to apply for the entry-level graduate program in occupational therapy.
 The MSOT Program does not have a preference as to the major for the bachelor’s degree as long as the required prerequisites courses are completed.
 The best undergraduate major is one in an area in which the student would enjoy working after obtaining the undergraduate degree and should be selected based on the student’s interests.

 At the University of Southern Indiana, the Occupational Therapy Program promotes academic and professional excellence by preparing students, distinguished for their strong clinical skills and high levels of professionalism, to become credentialed occupational therapy practitioners at the entry level.